pauby/ChocoPackages/automatic/webview2-runtime/README.md

 ![WebView2](https://docs.microsoft.com/en-us/microsoft-edge/webview2/media/webview2/what-webview.png)

+## Notes

+- This package uses the offline installer.
-**NOTE**: This is an automatically updated package.
+- This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.